shelbywilcox/shelbywilcox/teaching.md

 Being responsive and open-minded to student’s needs has helped my students to enjoy the course more.
 Their enjoyment is made evident through their positive end-of-semester evaulations from my class.
 Furthermore, students I have taught have gone on to win awards in my department, even referencing their experiences in my class as a reason they love communication as a major.

-These experiences have been rewarding and I plan to continue improving my teaching by prioritize creating more inclusive environments and curriculums, and supporting students in their academic pursuits.
+These experiences have been rewarding and I plan to continue improving my teaching by creating more inclusive environments and curriculums, and supporting students in their academic pursuits.

 ### Courses taught ###
 **Michgan State University**